 - Increase Calcium Consumption - Calcium is always synonymous with bone, it is the most essential mineral for the development of bones and teeth.
-Dairy products like yogurt, cheese, milk, and other low-fat dairy foods in your diet boosts calcium consumption.
+Dairy products like yoghurt, cheese, milk, and other low-fat dairy foods in your diet boost calcium consumption.
 In addition to dairy products, fishes like salmon and sardine, spinach and collard greens are also a rich source of calcium.

-- Boost up potassium in your diet- Potassium acts as our bone’s savior, it neutralizes acids that remove calcium from the body.
+- Boost up potassium in your diet- Potassium acts as our bone’s saviour, it neutralizes acids that remove calcium from the body.
 It not only improves bone health but also helps in coordinating nerves and muscles, and helps cells remove waste.
-Women who has a high intake of potassium has 8% higher bone density than the ones with low potassium intake.
-Eating foods like sweet potatoes, white potatoes, yogurt and bananas pumps up the potassium level in our body.
+Women who have a high intake of potassium has 8% higher bone density than the ones with low potassium intake.
+Eating foods like sweet potatoes, white potatoes, yoghurt and bananas pumps up the potassium level in our body.

 - Know your family history - Having a parent or sibling with osteoporosis or a family history of fractures, increase the risk of contracting one.
-A thorough knowledge of family history gives the opportunity to take all possible preventions and cures for any related bone disease.
+Thorough knowledge of family history gives the opportunity to take all possible preventions and cures for any related bone disease.